Trotts/spiderfish/README.md

 ### Requirements

 For a list of python requirements, see `requirements.txt`.
-Tested using R version 4.2.1 (2022-06-23) "Funny-Looking Kid", and [rfishbase](https://cran.r-project.org/web/packages/rfishbase/rfishbase.pdf) version 4.0.0.
+Tested using Python 3.9.0, R 4.2.1 (2022-06-23) "Funny-Looking Kid", and [rfishbase](https://cran.r-project.org/web/packages/rfishbase/rfishbase.pdf) version 4.0.0.